-See in Glossary - there is just a little overhead for translating WebGL API calls and shadersA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
+See in Glossary.
+There is a small amount of overhead for translating WebGL API calls and shadersA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
 More info

 See in Glossary to your OS graphics API (typically DirectX on Windows or OpenGL on Mac or Linux).

-See in Glossary, but some engine parts are normally multi-threaded or SIMD optimized, and will run less performant on WebGL because of this.
+See in Glossary, but some engine parts are normally multi-threaded or SIMD optimized, and therefore with lower performance on WebGL.
 An example is the skinningThe process of binding bone joints to the vertices of a character’s mesh or ‘skin’.
 Performed with an external tool, such as Blender or Autodesk Maya.
 More info

 For best performance, set the optimization level to Fastest in the Build Player dialog, and set Exception support to None in the Player settings for WebGL.